SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/00-Lesson-Introduction.md

 - Different aggregate functions we can use with our numberic types

 **4. Math Functions**
-- Different math functions in MySQL
+- The types of math functions in MySQL

 **5. Date Functions**
 - What date functions we have in MySQL

 **6. Wildcards**
-- Wildcards and how to use them
+- Definition and how to use them

 **7. Grouping**
 - Grouping records by different criteriea